10 Best iOS Password Managers for iPhone & iPad in 2024

 How do biometric logins work?

-To put it simply, biometric logins remember your unique attributes.
+To put it simply, biometric logins remember your unique biological attributes.
 On iOS devices, the two prominent biometric login methods are Touch ID and Face ID.
 Touch ID uses a fingerprint sensor to map and store the details of your fingerprint when you create an account on your favorite password manager.
 When you attempt to unlock your password manager, the device cross-references your fingerprint against the stored data to see if there’s a match.
 If there is, you can log into your password vault without needing your master password.

 Likewise, Face ID employs a sophisticated combination of infrared cameras, sensors, and neural networks to capture and analyze over 30,000 points on your face.
 It then securely stores this data, and when you attempt to log into your password vault, it compares it for a match.
 Both methods ensure excellent security by processing and retaining your biometric data locally on your device — never on Apple’s servers or in iCloud.